PLanAR: Planning-Language-Grounded Agentic Reasoning for Robot Manipulation: PLanAR Framework

-\textbf{2.
-Action Checker:} Before each action, the action checker evaluates whether the required preconditions hold and whether the action is feasible in the current scene.
-After execution, the system re-observes the environment and reassesses action effects using updated visual input.
-Upon completion of all planned actions, the action checker further verifies whether the final scene satisfies all the goal conditions.
-These verification steps detect failures such as missed grasps, incorrect object interactions, or unexpected state changes.
+Before each action, the action checker evaluates whether the required preconditions hold and whether the action is feasible in the current scene.
+After execution, the system re-observes the environment and verifies that the expected effects have taken place, using updated visual input to detect failures such as missed grasps, incorrect object interactions, or unexpected state changes.
+Upon completion of the full action sequence, a final goal-condition check confirms whether the scene satisfies all specified goal predicates.
+When a verification step fails, PLanAR triggers replanning: the task parser re-instantiates an updated PDDL problem reflecting the current world state, and the symbolic planner generates a revised action sequence from that state.
+This closed loop between visual observation, symbolic verification, and plan repair enables robust long-horizon manipulation without assuming perfect execution at each step.

-\textbf{3.
-Grasp Planner:} Candidate grasp poses are first generated from RGB-D observations using AnyGrasp~\cite{fang2023robust}.
-The best candidate is then evaluated by a VLM to determine semantic correctness and physical feasibility, specifically whether the grasp targets the intended object and whether it is likely to cause collision or instability.
-As shown in Fig.~\ref{fig:pipeline_overview}, the agent first plans grasps from the shoulder camera; if a candidate is rejected, it replans using the wrist camera to obtain more localized visual evidence and refine grasp selection.